-- (c) For Individuals listed in s.
-409.907(8)(a), F.S., for whom criminal history background screening cannot be documented, the Managed Care Plan must provide fingerprints electronically following the process described on the Agency's background screening website. - c.
+- (7) Providers with a valid Limited Enrolled or Fully Enrolled agreement with the Agency may be considered to have met all requirements under this section except for professional liability claims history. - c.
 The Managed Care Plan's credentialing and recredentialing files must document the education, experience, prior training and ongoing service training for each staff member or provider rendering services. - d.
 The Managed Care Plan shall collect and verify each provider's National Provider Identifier (NPI) and taxonomy as part of the credentialing and recredentialing process, as applicable. - e.
-The Managed Care Plan shall establish and verify additional provider credentialing and recredentialing criteria with respect to the applicable SMMC program as follows: - (1) MMA Managed Care Plans shall verify the additional criteria specified in the MMA Exhibit. - (2) LTC Managed Care Plans shall verify the additional criteria specified in the LTC Exhibit. - (3) Comprehensive LTC Managed Care Plans shall verify the additional criteria specified in the MMA Exhibit for MMA providers and the LTC Exhibit for LTC providers.
+The Managed Care Plan shall establish and verify additional provider credentialing and recredentialing criteria with respect to the applicable SMMC program as follows: - (1) MMA Managed Care Plans shall verify the additional criteria specified in the MMA Exhibit. - (2) Comprehensive LTC Managed Care Plans shall verify the additional criteria specified in the MMA Exhibit for MMA providers and the LTC Exhibit for LTC providers.
 Comprehensive LTC Managed Care Plans shall verify the additional criteria for all mixed service providers specified in the MMA Exhibit. - f.
 The Managed Care Plan must submit disclosures and notifications to the federal Department of Health and Human Services (DHHS) Office of the Inspector General (OIG) and to MPI in accordance with s.
 1128, s.
 1156, and s.
 1892, of the Social Security Act, 42 CFR 455.106, 42 CFR 1002.3, and 42 CFR 1001.1, as described in Section VIII.F. - g.
 The Managed Care Plan shall not pay, employ or contract with individuals on the state or federal exclusions lists. - h.
+The Managed Care Plan shall not pay for prescriptions written by individuals that have had their Medicaid prescribing rights suspended by the Agency.
+The Agency will periodically provide information on suspended prescribers to the Managed Care Plan. - i.
 If the Managed Care Plan declines to include individual providers or groups of providers in its network, it must give the affected providers written notice of the reason for its decision.

-3. Provider Registration
+3. Provider Identification

-- a.
+a.
 The Managed Care Plan shall ensure that all providers are eligible for participation in the Medicaid program.
 If a provider is currently suspended or terminated from the Florida Medicaid program whether by contract or sanction, other than for purposes of inactivity, that provider is not considered an eligible Medicaid provider.
-Suspension and termination are described further in Rule 59G-9.070, F.A.C. - b.
-The Managed Care Plan shall require each provider to have a unique Florida Medicaid provider number, Medicaid provider registration number or documentation of submission of the Medicaid provider registration form.
+Suspension and termination are described further in Rule 59G-9.070, F.A.C.

-- c.
+- b.
+The Managed Care Plan shall require each provider to have a unique Florida Medicaid provider number or documentation of submission of the Medicaid provider registration form. - c.
 The Managed Care Plan shall require each provider to have a National Provider Identifier (NPI) in accordance with s.
 1173(b) of the Social Security Act, as enacted by s.
 4707(a) of the Balanced Budget Act of 1997.
 The provider contract shall require providers to submit all NPIs to the Managed Care Plan.
 The Managed Care Plan shall file the providers' NPIs as part of its provider network file to the Agency or its agent, as set forth in Section XIV, Reporting Requirements, and the Managed Care Plan Report Guide.
-The Managed Care Plan need not obtain an NPI from an entity that does not meet the definition of "health care provider" found at 45 CFR 160.103: - (1) Individuals or organizations that furnish atypical or nontraditional services that are only indirectly related to the provision of health care (examples include taxis, home modifications, home delivered meals and homemaker services); and - (2) Individuals or businesses that only bill or receive payment for, but do not furnish, health care services or supplies (examples include billing services and repricers).
+The Managed Care Plan need not obtain an NPI from an entity that does not meet the definition of "health care provider" found at 45 CFR 160.103: - Individuals or organizations that furnish atypical or nontraditional services that are only indirectly related to the provision of health care (examples include taxis, home modifications, home delivered meals and homemaker services); and - (2) Individuals or businesses that only bill or receive payment for, but do not furnish, health care services or supplies (examples include billing services and repricers).